 6. Reduce External HTTP Requests (and API Calls)

 Your WordPress site’s theme and plugins may include external requests to various resources.
 Typically, these requests are for loading externally hosted files such as stylesheets, fonts, scripts, etc.

 Occasionally, they’re for adding functionality like analytics, social media sharing, etc.

 It’s OK to use some of these, but too many of them can slow down your site.
-You can speed up your website if you can reduce the number of HTTP requests and optimize how they load.
+You can speed up your website by reducing the number of HTTP requests and optimizing how they load.

 For a detailed guide, you can refer to our article on how to make fewer HTTP requests.

 Code minification is the process of removing unnecessary elements from code.
 For a WordPress site, that mainly includes minifying JS scripts and CSS stylesheets.